baidu-research/task_space/README.md

 ## Highlight of Results

-We highlight some major results in the paper.
-A reader does not have to read the paper to grasp the main ideas.
+We highlight some major results so that a reader does not have to read the paper to grasp the main ideas.
 The paper tries to answer the question:

 *"Can we use a checkpoint zoo to build something that can adapt to unseen tasks?"*